I am currently a researcher at the Application Laboratory of the Japan Agency for Marine-Earth Science and Technology (JAMSTEC).

 I am also interested in extreme events, such as cold spells and heat waves, affecting the mid-latitudes in the Northern Hemisphere, and their future trends.
 I aim to improve our understanding of the dynamics of the weather systems leading to surface extremes, such as the NAO and blocking events, to improve our confidence in climate projections.

-Finally, I am involved in the S-RIP project which aims to better characterize and understand differences in the representation of the atmosphere in reanalysis datasets.
-For this project I contribute to the chapter on Stratosphere-Troposphere coupling and I am also interested to compare the skill of reanalysis datasets to reproduce extreme weather events affecting the mid-latitudes.
+Finally, I am involved in the S-RIP project which aims to better characterize and understand differences in the representation of the atmosphere among reanalysis datasets.
+For this project I contribute to the chapter on Stratosphere-Troposphere coupling and I wish to extend the comparison to the representation of extreme weather events.